Dealing with athlete stress and anxiety

 You have the power to choose what to think, feel or do next.
 Focus on controlling the controllables.
 Every sport has specific demands that need to be met in order to compete successfully.
 You need to be competent across the 4 corners of talent development – Physical, Technical, Tactical and Psychological.
 Wasting time worrying over things you have no control over can deplete your positivity and energy, leaving you unable to put effort and positivity into what you can control.
 Preparing yourself through optimal physical preparation, nutrition, sleep and positivity can increase your confidence and reduce stress levels.
 You always have total control over the attitude that you take when faced with a situation.
 Self-talk, goal setting and imagery are all useful tools to help you achieve this.

 Metrifit provides a simple and effective method for athletes to record their stress as part of its athlete monitoring package.
-Stress levels are part of the daily well being questionnaire included in Metrifit and when an athlete indicates stress levels are up they are asked to provide additional information to help coaches and staff determine how they should respond to that information.
-Metrifit’s daily traffic light report will indicate what issues athletes are having and who warrants a follow up.
-The analytics provided by Metrifit will also look for deviation from normal patterns at the individual level across many variables including stress.
-During lockdown periods, Metrifit was very helpful to our clients to help monitor training and health and well-being while athletes were separated from their coaches.
-We have also recently added Covid Monitoring to our product to help coaches and athletes adapt to the new normal as they return to training and competition.
+Stress levels are part of the daily well-being questionnaire included in Metrifit and when an athlete indicates stress levels are high, they are asked to provide additional information to help coaches and staff determine how they should respond to that information.

 References